nmeum/toobusy/README.md

 ## Status

-This is presently an unfinished proof-of-concept.
+This is presently an unfinished proof-of-concept prototype.
 Ideally, I would like to rewrite this in a statically typed language like Haskell or Rust.
-However, I would first have to write Xapian bindings for such a language and presently I am not motivated enough to do so.
+However, I would first have to write [Xapian] bindings for such a language and presently I am not motivated enough to do so.
 Further, properly implementing this in Guile requires improving the [guile-ics] library.
-For instance, this library is presently lacking proper support for reoccurring events.
+For instance, this library is presently lacking proper support for recurring events.
+Essentially, making progress on this project requires working on either an [RFC 5545][rfc 5545] or [Xapian] library and neither seems particularly "fun" right now.

 ## Development Setup